hguerrero/katacoda-scenarios/amq/getting-started-broker/03-management-console.md

 #### Management console

-To access the management usan use the following URL (takes a momento to load)
+To access the management usan use the following URL (please wait a few seconds to web page to load)

 https://[[HOST_SUBDOMAIN]]-8161-[[KATACODA_HOST]].environments.katacoda.com/console